Demystifying Singular Defects in Large Language Models

 where \(A_0\) is a diagonal matrix representing the weight of the attention RMSNorm, \(A_1\) is the weight matrix of the value projection, and \(A_2\) is the weight matrix of the output projection.
 Note that for LLMs that use a different self-attention design, the approximation of the self-attention module can be adjusted accordingly.
 For example, LLaMA3 uses a grouped query attention~\cite{ainslie2023gqa} whose key-value heads are repeated.
 Then, we can, accordingly, repeat the weight matrix of the value in the approximation.

 The FFN module can be approximated as

-where \(F_0\) is a diagonal matrix representing the weight of the feed-forward RMSNorm, \(F_1\) is the least-square linear approximation (see~\cite{wang2024sinder} for details) of the nonlinear function \(F_1 x \approx \textrm{silu}(W_1 x) \odot (W_3 x)\), and \(F_2\) is the weight matrix of the output projection.
-For LLMs that use alternative FFN designs, e.g., \(F_1 x \approx \textrm{GELU}(W_1 x)\) in Pythia, the approximation of the FFN module can be adjusted accordingly.
+where \(F_0\) is a diagonal matrix representing the weight of the feed-forward RMSNorm, \(F_2\) is the weight matrix of the down\_proj, and \(F_1\) is the least-square linear approximation (see~\cite{wang2024sinder} for details) of the nonlinear function \(F_1 x \approx \textrm{silu}(W_1 x) \odot (W_3 x)\), in which \(W_1\) is the gate\_proj and \(W_3\) is the up\_proj.
+For LLMs that use alternative FFN designs, \eg, \(F_1 x \approx \textrm{GELU}(W_1 x)\) in Pythia, the least-square linear approximation of the FFN module can be adjusted accordingly.

 Combining the two modules with the identity paths, the transformer layer can be approximated as

 where the right-hand side decomposes the approximated matrix into an identity path \(I\) and a residual path \(R\).
 The \emph{layer-wise singular defect direction} is then defined as the leading left singular vector of the matrix \(L\) for each layer.